greensopinion/dart-vector-tile-renderer/README.md

 A vector tile renderer for use in creating map tile images or writing to a canvas.
 Written in Dart to enable use of vector tiles with Flutter.

+Looking for a flutter map widget that uses vector tiles?
+Take a look at [vector_map_tiles](https://github.com/greensopinion/flutter-vector-map-tiles)
 ## Example

 An example of output: